Nurture Happiness With Four Life-Changing Considerations

 - What would be different if you could approach yourself with understanding and compassion?
 How would you feel differently about yourself and your situation?
 And, how might this be helpful?

 - To love someone (even yourself), you must understand that person.
 With a full understanding, you can see that person’s strengths and appreciate them.
 Their struggles also make sense to you so that you are less likely to judge and more likely to be accepting.
 What would it mean for you to be at peace within yourself?

 - Try to imagine being loving toward yourself, especially in relation to your particular struggle.
 If that’s too hard to do, imagine how you might respond to a friend with similar struggles.
 You might find that you are more accepting, loving, and compassionate.
 What can you do to show that you love yourself (or your friend)?
 How can you care for, protect, and encourage yourself?

 What I describe here is by no means the full answer to your particular dilemma.
-Instead, it is a starting point that places you on a helpful, constructive path.
-With self-awareness and compassion to guide you, you will nurture genuine, accepting love in your heart.
-It’s this love that will urge you to do what it takes to improve your situation and heal.
+Instead, it is a starting point that can place you on a helpful, constructive path.
+With self-awareness and compassion to guide you, you can nurture genuine, accepting love in your heart.
+It’s this love that can urge you to do what it takes to improve your situation and heal.